DeiC-HPC/cotainr/builder/README.md

 - The main CLI description text from the `BuilderCLI` short summary.
 - The subcommands help summary from their class short summary.
-- The subcommands help texts from the `Parameters` section in the subcomnmand `__init__` method.
+- The subcommands help texts from the `Parameters` section in the class docstring.
 For easing this, we have the `_extract_help_from_docstring(arg, docstring)` function in `builder.py`.
 Note that this utility function relies on the assumption that the docstrings are formatted according to the numpydoc format.